Attention Enrolled College Students!

 Now it’s time for the next generation to take its place in combating the world’s oldest hatred.

-Our essay contest for students offers the chance to present your thoughts for meaningful approaches to these problems.
+Our essay contest offers students the chance to present their thoughts, concerns and solutions for combating anti-Semitism across social media platforms.
 Winners will earn scholarship funds and have the opportunity to have their essays published.

 Essays should be sent to email@example.com and must include the following information:

-Subject Line of email submission should include: NSBA Essay Contest submission from [NAME]
+Subject Line of email submission should include: NSBA Essay Contest submission from [YOUR NAME]

 - Mailing Address

 - School and year of expected graduation